Skip to main content

 Some images displayed as buttons on the website contain text that does not fully meet colour contrast requirements.

 We will correct the contrast on these images over time as we review each page.
-In terms of the colour palette of the website, we are reviewing this to ensure that the colours used are accessible.
-We are reviewing our hosting and website contract early in 2024 and will be asking our new or existing provider to fix this issue.
+In terms of the colour palette of the website, we change the button colours over time to use more accessible colours to ensure that the colours used are accessible.
+We will be working with the existing (or a new) supplier later in 2025 and developing a new website – the new design will remove all colours that are not meeting accessibility standards.

 We are aware of the colour contrast issues; they are apparent only in a small number of specific areas.